 - Recruitment events at local and regional K-12 schools

-- Share UCR’s campus culture at college fairs and
+- Share UCR’s campus culture at college fairs, and community and campus events

 Umoja at UCR